ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 WinActivate($hWnd)
 MouseClick("left", 250, 300)
 ```
-You should launch the Paint application, switch to the pencil tool and launch the **MouseClick.au3** script.
+You should launch the Paint application, switch to the **Brushes** tool and launch the **MouseClick.au3** script.
 You will see a black dot at the x=250 and y=300 coordinates.
 The **ColorPix** application that have been mentioned in the [Tools](tools.md) section will help you to check the coordinate corectness.
 The [**MouseClick**](https://www.autoitscript.com/autoit3/docs/functions/MouseClick.htm) AutoIt function have been used in the example.
 You can specify these function parameters:

 1. Which mouse button will be clicked.
 2. Coordinates of the click action.